Recent Quebec Bar Exam Questions

 - Value of evidence: How should a judge treat a particular type of evidence?

 - Objections: Can an objection be raised to some evidence being submitted?

 - Temporary guardianship: Must a temporary guardian wait for the permission from the child’s parents in order to consent for the child?

-(Quelques questions pour chacune des matières de l’examen du Barreau du Québec provenant du cycle 2017-2018 afin de vous aider dans votre préparation.)
+(Quelques questions pour chacune des matières de l’examen du Barreau du Québec provenant des cycle 2017-2018 et 2018-2019 afin de vous aider dans votre préparation.)